 In brief: The calculo "performance based fees" module

 You can evaluate and calculate performance fees from different points of view: from the partner as well as the product level.
-Conditional parameters, such as caps or hurdle rates, can be represented on the system through rule sets.
+Conditional parameters, such as cap, floor, hurdle rate, high water mark and other features, can be represented on the system through rule sets.

 Performance fee calculations are automated to a large degree, based on the imported data and the associated business rules conditions.
 They can be calculated or accrued over a variety of periods, e.g. quarterly, monthly or even daily.

-After the calculation, custom settlement and monitoring reports as well as booking and payments triggers can be generated automatically in your accounting system.
+Custom settlements, monitoring reports as well as booking and payment triggers can be generated automatically in your accounting system after the calculation.

 - Automate performance fee settlement